Technigo/project-mongo-api/README.md

 # Project Mongo API

 This week I have been working on building an API using MongoDB.
 It contains 7 routes, again using my Doctor Who data from last week, but adding some more data to the dataset.
-Still needed some fun data to work with. 😉
+I still needed some fun data to work with, and with the new series starting tomorrow, this seemed like the right choice.😉
-I tried to replicate last week's endpoints using MongoDB.
+I replicated last week's endpoints using MongoDB.

 ## The problem